aurielfournier/CV/Auriel_Fournier_CV.md

 - b - *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
 Autumn Migration Habitat Use of Sora in the Mississippi Flyway

+- c - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
+Virginia and Yellow Rail Autumn Migration Phenology and Habitat Use in the Mississippi Flyway

 ## Honors